onepanelio/core-docs/docs/deployment/configuration/files.md

 A common `label` to identify these is `node.kubernetes.io/instance-type` which most cloud providers automatically set.
 The value of this label is usually set to the instance type of the cloud provider.

 :::important
 In Kubernetes version 1.16.x, you may need to use `beta.kubernetes.io/instance-type` instead.
+If you are using EKS 1.16.x, make sure to use this label there as well when adding node groups.
 :::

 You can see all labels on your nodes by running: